fu-raz/Razer-Chroma-WLED-Connect-App/README.md

 ## What does it do?

 * Connect to Razer Synapse as a connected device.
 Razer sends 4 colors to the connected devices
+* The app can find WLED installations via mDNS and automatically add/update them
-* This app uses these colors and sends them in real-time to (multiple) WLED devices
+* This app uses the 4 Razer colors and sends them in real-time to (multiple) WLED devices
   * You can change the brightness per strip
-  * You can sync, 1, 2, 3 or 4 colors per strip
+  * You can sync, 1, 2, 3 or all 4 colors per strip or even per segment
   * Colors can blend or not
 * You can set it to run on windows boot